Debt Collector – How to Recover Debt

 The PAP applies to any business (including sole traders and public bodies) claiming payment of a debt from an individual (including a sole trader).

-However, it does not apply to business to business debts.
+However, it does not apply to business-to-business debts.

 Under the new Protocol, an individual will now have 30 days to reply to any Letter of Claim.

-Previously, there has not been a specific Protocol for the time given to debtors but traditionally they were given 7 days to reply to a Letter of Claim before proceedings issued.
+Previously, there has not been a specific Protocol for the time given to debtors but traditionally they were given 7 days to reply to a Letter of Claim before proceedings were issued.

 Full details on the Pre-action protocol can be found here